Understanding Defamation in Ontario

 P.G. v.
 Torstar Corp., 2009 SCC 61, [2009] 3 S.C.R.
 640

 In this case, P.G. sued the Toronto Star for libel over an article that implied that P.G. used political influence to gain approval for a golf course development.
 The article reported local residents’ concerns about environmental impacts and potential political interference.
-The trial jury awarded significant damages to P.G., but the Court of Appeal found the jury instructions flawed and ordered a new trial.
+Here, the jury awarded significant damages to P.G., but the Court of Appeal found the jury instructions flawed and ordered a new trial.
 The Supreme Court of Canada then introduced the new defence of responsible communication.

 This case is important in Ontario civil defamation law because it acknowledges the dynamic, evolving role of the media and the need to foster open public discourse while safeguarding individuals’ reputations.
 It provides a framework for evaluating the responsibilities of journalists and others who communicate on public matters.